Doctoral Child and Adolescent Psychology Internship

-Interns will serve youth and their families across a range of clinical challenges.
-Youth currently placed at Starr have diagnoses including autism spectrum disorders, pervasive developmental disorders, trauma-related disorders such as Post-Traumatic Stress Disorder, mood disorders such as Major Depression and Pediatric Bi-Polar Disorder, Conduct Disorder, Oppositional Defiance Disorder, trauma-related disorders such as PTSD, Attention-Deficit Hyperactivity Disorder and other disruptive behavior problems, substance abuse disorder and learning disabilities.
+Interns serve youth and their families across a range of clinical challenges.
+Youth currently placed at Starr have diagnoses including Autism Spectrum Disorders, mood disorders such as Major Depression and Pediatric Bi-Polar Disorder, Conduct Disorder, Oppositional Defiance Disorder, trauma-related disorders such as PTSD, Attention-Deficit Hyperactivity Disorder and other disruptive behavior problems, substance abuse disorder and learning disabilities.
 Interns benefit from Starr’s vast array of training seminars in areas of resilience, relationship trauma, assessment, cultural competence, crisis intervention, developmental psychopathology, neuroscience, evidence-based practices and professional conduct.
 This experience integrates science, practice, values and self-reflection to best meet the needs of children and families.
-Supervision is provided by three licensed psychologists who bring an accumulated 75 years of experience in the profession.
+Supervision is provided by three licensed psychologists who bring an accumulated 78 years of experience in the profession.

 - Ten (10) all-purpose paid leave days